1991 state visit by Elizabeth II to the United States: Schedule

 The Queen's visit to Florida began on 17 May when she arrived at the Miami International Airport.
-Her engagements included a visit to Booker T. Washington Middle School, a brief garden party at Vizcaya Museum and Gardens, and a dinner and black tie reception abroad HMY Britannia attended by former presidents Ronald Reagan and Gerald Ford.
-A small protest by the Irish American Unity Conference took place as the event was going on.
+Her engagements included a visit to Booker T. Washington Middle School, a brief garden party at Vizcaya Museum and Gardens, and a dinner and black tie reception aboard the HMY Britannia attended by former presidents Ronald Reagan and Gerald Ford.
+A small protest by the Irish American Unity Conference took place during the event.
+The Queen and the Duke also visited Fort Jefferson.
+The Queen and Duke visited the MacDill Air Force Base.
+In a private ceremony, the Queen made General Norman Schwarzkopf Jr. an honorary Knight Commander in the Military Division of Most Honourable Order of the Bath.

-The visit to Texas began on 20 May, the first time that a British monarch had set foot in the state.
-Governor Ann Richards and former first lady Lady Bird Johnson toasted the monarch at a formal reception and dinner at the Lyndon B. Johnson Library and Museum.
+The visit to Texas began on 20 May, marking the first time that a British monarch had ever set foot in the state.
+Governor Ann Richards and former first lady Lady Bird Johnson toasted the monarch at a formal reception and dinner that was hosted at the Lyndon B. Johnson Library and Museum.
 The Queen also addressed the Texas State Legislature.
-On 21 May, the royal couple landed at Kelly Air Force Base for a visit to San Antonio where they saw San Antonio River and met with local dignitaries at the Institute of Texan Cultures.
-They then arrived at Dallas Love Field and the Queen stayed at the Adolphus Hotel before visiting the Morton H. Meyerson Symphony Center and the Hall of State at Fair Park to honor the 150th anniversary of Dallas.
-On 22 May, the royal couple then toured NASA Johnson Space Center in Houston and visited a VA Medical Center and the Museum of Fine Arts.
+On 21 May, the royal entourage landed at Kelly Air Force Base for a visit to San Antonio where they saw the San Antonio River, met with local dignitaries at the Institute of Texan Cultures, and visited the Alamo Mission.
+They then departed for Dallas Love Field; upon arriving in Dallas, the Queen stayed at the Adolphus Hotel before visiting the Morton H. Meyerson Symphony Center and the Hall of State at Fair Park to honor the 150th anniversary of the establishment of Dallas.
+On 22 May, the Queen and Duke toured the Johnson Space Center in Houston and visited a VA Medical Center, the Museum of Fine Arts, and the Antioch Missionary Baptist Church.

-The Duke of Edinburgh returned to England and for the final leg of the tour the Queen visited Kentucky horse farms to make breeding arrangements for her mares.
+The Duke of Edinburgh returned to England following the conclusion of their visit to Texas.
+For the final leg of the tour, the Queen visited Kentucky horse farms to make breeding arrangements for her mares.